Frequently Asked Questions

 Q3: Are there any ways to get an ODE license post-masters?

-1. The Mandel School (MSASS) at Case Western Reserve University offers a post masters program for those interested in classroom based learning in the Cleveland area.
+1. The Mandel School (MSASS) at Case Western Reserve University offers a post masters program for those interested in classroom and online-based learning in the Cleveland area.

 2. OSU offers an in person and an online option to complete the coursework needed for ODE licensure.
 Program brochure.